toluLikesToCode/poly-state/README.md

 - **Atomic Transactions**: Group multiple state changes into a single, atomic update.
 This is crucial for complex operations, ensuring the UI never reflects an intermediate or invalid state.
 - **Context-Free React Hooks**: A major differentiator that offers unparalleled flexibility.
-Use all of Open Store's powerful React hooks without needing to wrap your application in a `<StoreProvider>`, which is perfect for testing, component libraries, or micro-frontends.
+Use all of Poly State's powerful React hooks without needing to wrap your application in a `<StoreProvider>`, which is perfect for testing, component libraries, or micro-frontends.

 **Extensible**: Tailor the store to your specific needs with a simple yet powerful plugin system.